arnavgautam/TreeHacks2015/HOLs/HOL-ConnectingApplications/HOL.md

 <a name="Exercise2"></a>
 ### Exercise 2: Deploying a Simple MVC4 Application ###

 In this exercise, you will configure a simple Web application to connect to the SQL Server instance you created in the previous exercise, by using a public endpoint.
 You will test the application using the local Azure Emulator.
-Then, you will publish the application to **Windows Azure** and run it in the Cloud.
+Then, you will publish the application to **Microsoft Azure** and run it in the Cloud.

 <a name="Ex2Task1"></a>
 #### Task 1 - Configuring the MVC4 Application to Connect to a SQL Server Instance ####